planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-26-online-symposium-on-march-22-ai-technologies-and-their-implications.md

 ------
 **Disclaimer**
-Any opionions, findings, and conclusions or recommendations expressed in this symposium are those of the speakers and do not necessarily reflect the views of the National Science Foundation or NASA.
+Any opinions, findings, and conclusions or recommendations expressed in this symposium are those of the speakers and do not necessarily reflect the views of the National Science Foundation or NASA.

 ------
 **The Thumb Image**